- Search The Registry

 Walker hit in decent numbers, recording a .251 BA; he became revered for his play behind the plate and his durability during an era where catchers wore little to no protective equipment.
 He played in 60 of Toledo's 84 games during their championship season.
 At the core of the team's success, one sportswriter at Sporting Life pointed out, were Walker and pitcher Hank O'Day, which he considered “one of the most remarkable batteries in the country.”

 Walker's entrance into professional baseball caused immediate friction in the league.
-Before he had the opportunity to appear in a game, the executive committee of the Northwestern League debated a motion proposed by the representative of the Peoria, Illinois, club that would prohibit all colored ball players from entering the league.
+Before he had the opportunity to appear in a game, the executive committee of the Northwestern League debated a motion proposed by the Peoria, Illinois, club representative that would prohibit all colored ball players from entering the league.
 The Blue Stockings' successful season in the Northwestern League prompted the team to transfer to the American Association, a major league organization, in 1884.

 The team was also troubled by numerous injuries: circumstances led to Walker's brother, Weldy, joining the Blue Stockings for six games in the outfield.
 The Blue Stockings released Walker on September 22, 1884.
 During the offseason, Walker took a position as a mail clerk but returned to baseball in 1885, playing in the Western League for 18 games.
 In the second half of 1885, he joined the baseball club in Waterbury for ten games.